 Let us start with the quality of merchandise.
 As noted above, the hype would let you believe it is all high-quality and perfect condition when the reality is far from it.
 Since we are focusing on returned merchandise, you have to know that there is a chance you might receive a “bad batch” or a pallet full of merchandise that is not easy to sell or can’t be sold at all is high, especially if you jump into the venture without much thinking.

 Although the majority of wholesale suppliers and liquidators will promise high-quality merchandise, it is only the reputable companies that can deliver on this promise.
 Merchandise gets returned all the time.
 In fact, at least 30 percent of products bought online are sent back to the seller.
+This is why companies such as Amazon have so many customer returns pallets.
 Reasons for this are many.
 Either the customer made a mistake and ordered a wrong product, the seller may have shipped a wrong product, or a wrong color, or size.
 Maybe the product is not working as described, all these make a list of valid reasons for a product to be returned.

 However, some of these products do get returned unopened, meaning they remain in factory condition, but the retailer is not allowed to place this product on the market as new and has to list it as customer return, or refurbished product.
 Retailers, as well as manufacturers, usually turn to wholesale supplier or liquidators to dispose of these products at significantly reduced prices.